codingbbq/codingbbq.github.io/_posts/2019-03-20-HackerRank-FTW.markdown

 This being straightforward, I want to use any of the ES6 methods while finding the count of positive, negative and zero in an array.
 Thus, `.reduce` to the rescue.
 I learned
 1. We can return any datatype when using reduce.
 In our example we are returning array.
-2. We need to do a return for each iteration of reduce callback function.
+2. We need to do a return for each iteration of reduce call-back function.
 In our example we return an array.
 3. We can modify the length of decimal value using the `toFixed(6)` method.
-Here, I want the output to be upto 6 decimal places.
+Here, I want the output to be up to 6 decimal places.